sairam90804/Uber-NYC-Ride-Sharing-A-Case-Study/README.md

 - **ETL Pipeline:** Extracts, transforms, and loads ride data into a "ride fact" table.
 - **Simulated Revenue:** Adds a simulated revenue column (between \$10 and \$25) for analysis.
 - **Metadata Management:** Uses PySpark partitioning and caching to efficiently manage and query large datasets.
+[TO BE IMPLEMENTED]
 - **Interactive Dashboard:** Visualizes daily ride trends, rides by dispatching base, and more.
 - **Streaming & API Rate Limiting:** Example code for integrating Apache Kafka and a token bucket algorithm using Flask.
+[TO BE IMPELMENTED WITH INFRASTRUCTURE]
 ## Project Structure